tewarid/dotnet-tools/README.md

 ## WebSocket Tool

 Interactive [WebSocket](https://msdn.microsoft.com/en-us/library/system.net.websockets.websocket.aspx) client that may be used to establish WebSocket sessions, send, and receive data.
-It is built with .NET's native implementation of WebSockets, and requires at least Windows 8.
+It is built with .NET's native implementation of WebSockets, and requires Windows 10.

 ## WebSocket Server Tool

 Interactive WebSocket server based on either System.Net.HttpListener or a self-hosted WCF service.
 WCF service is configured through `App.config` to run at port 8087, and in code to run at end point specified by user.
 Supports SSL.
-Requires at least Windows 8.
+Requires Windows 10.

-## WebSocketSharp Tool

-Interactive WebSocket client that may be used to establish WebSocket sessions, send, and receive data.
-It is built with [WebSocketSharp](https://github.com/sta/websocket-sharp) and works on Windows 7, or better.
-An HTTP proxy may be specified so WebSocket sessions can be debugged using [Fiddler](http://www.telerik.com/fiddler).

-## WebSocketSharp Server Tool

-Self-hosted service built with [WebSocketSharp](https://github.com/sta/websocket-sharp), and works on Windows 7, or better.
-Data can be sent to and received from WebSocket clients.
-Supports SSL.

 ## WMI Query Tool